 So, you are in a country far from home, you might as well do New Year’s differently this year.
 Especially since New Zealand sees the dawn of a New Year before everyone else.
-That’s cause for huge celebrations in cities and this is where you’ll find vibrancy and feed off other people’s excitement.
+That’s a cause for huge celebrations in cities and this is where you’ll find vibrancy and feed off other people’s excitement.
 There is also the option to surround yourself in a beautiful environment for a spot of stargazing or partying on the beach.
 Because it is summer, you can enjoy a New Year’s music festival.
 All in all, New Zealand has some sweet ways to welcome the New Year.
+So here are some ways to spend New Year’s Eve in New Zealand.

 In New Zealand, there are a few good options for welcoming the New Year.
-We have rounded them up into 3 sections.
+We have rounded them up into three sections.

-If you want to get amongst it all and experience a buzzing NYE atmosphere, then this is guaranteed in New Zealand’s cities.
-The usual custom is to countdown to the New Year and to a fireworks display.
+If you want to get among it all and experience a buzzing NYE atmosphere, then this is guaranteed in New Zealand’s cities.
+The usual custom is to countdown to the New Year and to hit a fireworks display.
 Then take the after-party to the bars and clubs, which all compete for your affections with live bands and DJ sets.
+All of the below events happen on the 31st of December, just to make that clear.

 As the most populated city in New Zealand, you can guarantee a vibrant atmosphere.
 The Sky Tower fireworks display is something spectacular.
 For the best view of the display and fireworks throughout the city, try and get on the water, across the water from Devonport, or on Mt Eden.

 Hilariously, there is a webcam set up so you can watch the Auckland fireworks from the comfort of your WiFi connection.
-But if you do not feel like staring at a webcam all night long, chances are there is an official New Years Eve Auckland Pub Crawl for you.
+But if you do not feel like staring at a webcam all night long, consider going on the official New Years Eve Auckland Pub Crawl.
+The starting bar for the pub crawl changes every year so just ask in your hostel.

 There is a bit of a change of pace in Wellington, the first capital city to see the New Year, with it’s family friendly NYE festival in Frank Kitts Park Lagoon.
+Fireworks go off at 8pm and then again at midnight.
 From 10pm, in true artsy city style, the entertainment consists of iconic local movies to the soundtrack of Wellington Orchestra during the countdown to the fireworks.

 From 9pm on NYE, Hagley Park hosts a celebration with live music, fireworks and, bizarrely enough, The “Arch Wizard of Canterbury” casting a spell for the New Year…